Souvenirs [Revisited] album notes:

 Rick Winward, whose ability on drums as well as keyboards and bass added a powerful, unique versatility to the band’s instrument-swapping improvisations and performances.

-Ron Fair, then-A&R man for Chrysalis Records, who produced the 1984 Second Language 5-song vinyl Souvenirs EP including three songs recorded in late 1983 (Souvenirs, Forbidden Fruit, and Tell-Tale Heart), two reworked Earle Mankey/Second Language-produced songs from earlier in the year and a dance mix of the title track Souvenirs featured on the B-side of the EP.
+Ron Fair, then-A&R man for Chrysalis Records, who produced the 1984 Second Language 5-song vinyl Souvenirs EP including three songs recorded in late 1983 (Souvenirs, Forbidden Fruit, and Tell-Tale Heart), two reworked Earle Mankey/Second Language-produced songs from earlier in the year (In Absentia, World Outside My Door) and a dance mix of the title track Souvenirs featured on the B-side of the EP.

 Earle Mankey who co-produced the band’s first 4-song studio demo, which is included here in its entirety including the initial versions of In Absentia and World Outside My Door as well as a quirky reworking of Rodgers & Hammerstein’s My Favorite Things and band favorite Afraid Of The Dark, the latter two tracks featuring Toni Zeto’s recorded debut with the band.

 Chris Fudurich who expertly remixed the Souvenirs EP versions of In Absentia and World Outside My Door in 2020.